Thomas A. E. Weadock

 Weadock was born in Ballygarrett in County Wexford on the island of Ireland (then a part of the U.K.).
 He immigrated to the United States in infancy with his parents, Lewis Weadock and Mary (Cullen) Weadock, who settled on a farm near St. Marys, Ohio.
-He was educated in the common schools and the Union School at St. Marys, and taught school in the counties of Auglaize, Shelby, and Miami for five years.
+He was educated in the common schools and the Union School at St. Marys and taught school in the counties of Auglaize, Shelby, and Miami for five years.
 His brother, George W. Weadock, was a mayor of Saginaw and the father and grandfather of state senators.

+Education and career

 Weadock graduated from the law department of the University of Michigan at Ann Arbor in March 1873 and was admitted to the bar the same year commencing practice in Bay City.
 The following year, he married Mary E. Tarsney a sister of two U.S. Representatives: Timothy E. Tarsney of Michigan and John Charles Tarsney of Missouri.

 Weadock served in the State militia 1874-1877; was prosecuting attorney of Bay County in 1877 and 1878; chairman of the Democratic State conventions in 1883 and 1894; mayor of Bay City 1883-1885; and member of the board of education of Bay City in 1884.
 His first wife, Mary, died in 1889.
-Later, in 1893, he would marry Nannie E. Curtiss, who died in 1927.
+Later, in 1893, he married Nannie E. Curtiss, who died in 1927.